• Skip to primary navigation

 Beef Recommendations

-Obviously a really important part of this dish is the beef.
+Obviously, a really important part of this dish is the beef.
 While you can buy the beef, already sliced, at most Asian grocery stores, I really think that meat is low quality and generally loaded with fat!
 So, although it takes a little extra time, I like to slice and prep my own.
 I know a lot of people like ribeye, which is perfect, but I chose filet for this.
-I had bought some steaks at Costco the other day, so that is what I used!
+I bought some steaks at Costco the other day, so that is what I used!

 Prepping the Beef